 - Create several aliases or actual emails on your email system with distinguishing names, such as email@example.com, firstname.lastname@example.org, etc. These emails will be used for each location where a USB/CD will be placed.
 We also recommend creating one additional email for testing to ensure the configuration works properly.

-- NOTE: These are not emails for the client, but emails that you are able to receive.
+- NOTE: These are not emails for your targets, but emails that you are able to receive.

 - Import these emails into a Group in PhishingBox.